Quick Tips

 Elevations should include all the doors and windows, gutters, and roof lines.
 They should also list the materials for the exterior of the building.

-If shown from inside of the building, elevations should include the materials for fittings such as cabinets and countertops.
+If shown from the inside of the building, elevations should include the materials for fittings such as cabinets and countertops.

 Lastly, sections of blueprints show the cross sections of the building – the studs, insulation, covering, masonry, and how the wall will connect to the foundation.